Evidence of transverse polarization of $\Xi^0$ hyperon in $\psi(3686)\rightarrow\Xi^0\bar{\Xi}^0$

-In addition, according to Ref.~\cite{BESIII:2021ypr}, $A^{\Xi}_{C\!P}$ is proportional to the product of the weak phase difference ($\xi_P - \xi_S$) and the strong phase difference ($\delta_P-\delta_S$) of the final state interaction.
-Therefore, in the case of a tiny strong phase difference, $A^{\Xi}_{C\!P}$ would vanish even if the weak phase difference is non-zero.
-However, $\Delta\phi^{\Xi}_{C\!P}$ does not have this problem~\cite{Salone:2022lpt} and is more sensitive than $A^{\Xi}_{C\!P}$ for testing $C\!PV$.
-Two $C\!P$ observables, $A^{\Xi^0}_{C\!P}$ and $\Delta\phi^{\Xi^0}_{C\!P}$, as well as strong and weak phase differences, $\delta_{P}-\delta_{S}$ and $\xi_{P}-\xi_{S}$, are determined and reported in Table~\ref{numerical:results:MLL}.
-It is found that the current measurements are consistent with the scenario of $C\!P$ conservation within the uncertainty of $1\sigma$ under the current statistics.
-It is expected that the test of $C\!PV$ will reach sensitivities comparable to the SM prediction when a larger data sample is available in the future.
-This measurement serves as an opportunity to study the hyperon structure, providing additional insights into production mechanism of hyperon pair.
+In addition, according to Ref.~\cite{BESIII:2021ypr}, $A^{\Xi}_{CP}$ is proportional to the product of the weak phase difference ($\xi_P - \xi_S$) and the strong phase difference ($\delta_P-\delta_S$) of the final state interaction.
+Therefore, in the case of a tiny strong phase difference, $A^{\Xi}_{CP}$ would vanish even if the weak phase difference is nonzero.
+However, $\Delta\phi^{\Xi}_{CP}$ does not have this problem~\cite{Salone:2022lpt} and is more sensitive than $A^{\Xi}_{CP}$ for testing $CPV$, because the strong-phase difference is found to be small for this process (see Table~\ref{numerical:results:MLL}).
+Two $CP$ observables, $A^{\Xi^0}_{CP}$ and $\Delta\phi^{\Xi^0}_{CP}$, as well as strong and weak phase differences, $\delta_{P}-\delta_{S}$ and $\xi_{P}-\xi_{S}$, are determined and reported in Table~\ref{numerical:results:MLL}.
+It is found that the current measurements are consistent with the scenario of $CP$ conservation within the uncertainty of $1\sigma$ under the current statistics.
+It is expected that the test of $CPV$ will reach sensitivities comparable to the SM prediction at future super $\tau$-charm factories~\cite{sctf1,sctf2}.
+This measurement serves as an opportunity to study the hyperon structure, providing additional insights into production mechanism of hyperon pairs.